Grand Duke Nicholas Nikolaevich of Russia (born 1856): The Caucasus

 Nicholas tried to have a railway built from Russian Georgia to the conquered territories with a view to bringing up more supplies for a new offensive in 1917.
-But, in March 1917, the Tsar was overthrown and the Russian army began slowly to fall apart.
+But, in March 1917, the tsar was overthrown and the Russian army began slowly to fall apart.

 Revolution

 The February Revolution found Nicholas in the Caucasus.
-He was appointed by the Emperor, in his last official act, as the supreme commander in chief, and was wildly received as he journeyed to headquarters in Mogilev; however, within 24 hours of his arrival, the new prime minister, Prince Georgy Lvov, cancelled his appointment.
+He was appointed by the emperor, in his last official act, as the supreme commander in chief, and was wildly received as he journeyed to headquarters in Mogilev; however, within 24 hours of his arrival, the new prime minister, Prince Georgy Lvov, cancelled his appointment.
 Nicholas spent the next two years in Crimea, sometimes under house arrest, taking little part in politics.
 There appears to have been some sentiment to have him head the White Army forces active in southern Russia at the time, but the leaders in charge, especially General Anton Denikin, were afraid that a strong monarchist figurehead would alienate the more left leaning constituents of the movement.
 He and his wife escaped just ahead of the Red Army in April 1919, aboard the British Royal Navy battleship HMS Marlborough.

-On 8 August 1922, Nicholas was proclaimed as the emperor of all the Russias by the Zemsky Sobor of the Priamurye region in the Far East by White Army general Mikhail Diterikhs.
+On 8 August 1922, Nicholas was proclaimed as the emperor of all the Russias by the Zemsky Sobor of the Priamurye region in the Far East which had been founded by Mikhail Diterikhs.
 Nicholas was already living abroad and consequently was not present.
 Two months later the Priamurye region fell to the Bolsheviks.